Compare International Removals

 |Gifts above £630 and certain items above £135||Rate Varies|

 For more information you can contact HMRC.

 We hope you're now well informed on the ins and outs of getting your belongings through customs.
-If you're looking to arrange a move abroad, use Compare My Move to get connected with up to 6 professional removal companies so you can save money when it matters.
-Just fill in a quick simple form and start saving time and money on your international removals.
+If you're looking to arrange a move abroad, use Compare My Move to get connected with up to 6 professional removal companies so you can save money when it matters most.
+Just fill in a quick, simple form and start saving both time and money on your international removals.